Open Data Hub logo

 Procedure

-2. Navigate to the data science project that contains (or will contain) the models that the data scientist wants to monitor.
+3. Navigate to the data science project that contains the models that the data scientist wants to monitor.

 For example: